PozNas1/-Tender_Wall_of_Fame/README.md

-# Stotles work sample assignment
+# Tender Wall of Fame

 ## Getting started

-This sample codebase consists of a separate client & server code.
+This codebase consists of a separate client & server code.

 It's set up in a simple way to make it as easy as possible to start making changes, the only requirement is having recent versions of `node` & `npm` installed.